 Quite often it’s that debut hit.
 Despite long and distinguished careers, if you mention David Bowie to Joe Public they’ll still have 1969’s Space Oddity floating around their heads.
 Or “Ground Control To Major Tom” if that head’s a knobhead.
 Namecheck Kate Bush and the first track to spiral upwards will usually be the gothic melodrama of 1978’s Wuthering Heights.
 Go figure.

 The odd brief reunion excepted, Eurythmics – Dave Stewart and Annie Lennox – stopped being a full time concern 28 long years ago.
 There are actually human beings living and working amongst us who have no idea what Eurythmics is, was or could have been, but one thing is for certain: there’s barely an adult on this planet who doesn’t know the pop perennial that is Sweet Dreams (Are Made Of This).
+In fact, it’s no surprise to learn it’s the most streamed track from 1983 ever.

 Both song and album – the duo’s second – were released 35 years go today, January 4th 1983.
 By the time the sophomore set was issued, three singles had already been extracted from it, none of them charting higher than Love Is A Stranger’s peak of 54 at the tail end of 1982.
 Not that this particularly bothered Lennox and Stewart, who saw themselves as a polycephalic synthpop creation more concerned with electronic laboratory experiments than commercial success.
 Sweet Dreams would change everything.